-(a) request the Conservation Commission to furnish information to the Minister;
+(a) request the Commission to furnish information to the Minister;

-(b) request the Conservation Commission to give the Minister access to information;
+(b) request the Commission to give the Minister access to information;

 (c) for the purposes of paragraph (b), make use of staff to obtain the information and furnish it to the Minister.

-(3) The Conservation Commission is to comply with a request under subsection (2) and make staff and facilities available to the Minister for the purposes of subsection (2)(c).
+(3) The Commission is to comply with a request under subsection (2) and make staff and facilities available to the Minister for the purposes of subsection (2)(c).

 (4) In this section —